 How the queue works

 If you're at an event without internet, the offline upload queue in our apps allows image uploads, text messages, emails and data capture to queue until a reliable connection is available again.
 If an upload does not complete, it will remain in the queue and automatically try again later.
-If there is a permanent error such as an invalid email address or phone number, our app won't be able to send those pictures.

 Where to find your queue

 To check how many items are in your queue, tap and hold on the Tap to Start screen for two seconds with two fingers to bring up the Booth Status page.
 The middle section here will display your queued items.

 It's common to see items stuck here when internet is weak or intermittent and are not normally a cause for concern.
 If you return to a more reliable WiFi connection after your event and are still having trouble getting the pictures to send, please reach out to our support team via the chat window.

 Note: Still using HALO 1 or "Event Edition"?
 Tap and hold on the Tap to Start screen for two seconds with one finger to bring up the Booth Status page.

 - If you will be using the app at an event where internet will not be available, you must already be logged into the app and create your Gallery before you arrive.

 - Do not log out of your account when you have items queued (there is a warning if you attempt to logout when items are queued).
 Logging out will delete any items in your queue.